williamFalcon/DeepRLHacks/README.md

 1. Use more samples than needed.
 2. Policy right... but not exactly
    - Try to make it work a little bit.
-   - Then tweak hyperparameters to get up to the public performance.
+   - Then tweak hyper parameters to get up to the public performance.
    - If want to get it to work at ALL, use bigger batch sizes.
      - If batch size is too small, noisy will overpower signal.
      - Example: TRPO, John was using too tiny of a batch size and had to use 100k time steps.
-     - For DQN, best hyperparams: 10k timesteps, 1mm frames in replay buffer.
+     - For DQN, best hyperparams: 10k time steps, 1mm frames in replay buffer.

 ## Guidelines on-going training process
 Sanity check that your training is going well.

-1. Look at sensitivity of EVERY hyperparameter
+1. Look at sensitivity of EVERY hyper parameter
   - If algo is too sensitive, then NOT robust and should NOT be happy with it.
   - Sometimes it happens that a method works one way because of funny dynamics but NOT in general.